Flutterwave/AndroidSDK/README.md

 ## Usage

 ###  1. Create a `RavePayManager` instance
-Set the public key, private key and other required parameters.
+Set the public key, encryption key and other required parameters.
 The `RavePayManager` accepts a mandatory instance of  the calling `Activity`

         new RavePayManager(activity).setAmount(amount)
                         .setCountry(country)